Rateable value

 Tel: 03000 501 501

 Anyone can inspect the list during normal office hours.
-For on-line users your rateable value for both the 2005 and 2010 rating lists can now also be inspected on the at www.gov.uk/government/organisations/valuation-office-agency.
+For on-line users your rateable value can now also be inspected on the at www.gov.uk/government/organisations/valuation-office-agency.

 The local valuation officer must tell you if he changes the rateable value of your property.